 What are the nutritional benefits of eating Texas Gulf Shrimp?

-These low-fat, low-calorie, low-carb shrimp are a protein-rich food containing heart healthy omega-3 fatty acids.
+These low-fat, low-calorie, low-carb shrimp are a protein-rich food containing heart-healthy omega-3 fatty acids.
 Studies have found that shrimp are an excellent source of vitamins D and B12, as well as selenium, which may assist in cancer protection.

 Is the American appetite for Texas Gulf Shrimp on the rise?

 Americans eat more than a billion pounds of shrimp each year, making it the top-selling seafood in the United States, according to the National Fisheries Institute.
 Consumption has been on the rise an average of 33 million pounds a year every year since 1980.
-Easy to prepare, most fans prefer it sautéed, but it also can be grilled, boiled, friend and steamed.
+Easy to prepare, most fans prefer it sautéed, but it also can be grilled, boiled, fried, and steamed.